 Discrete Choice and Rational Inattention: A General Equivalence Result

 This paper establishes a general equivalence between discrete choice and rational inattention models.
-Matejka and McKay (2015, AER) showed that when information costs are modelled using the Shannon entropy, the choice probabilities in the rational inattention model take the multinomial logit form.
-Generalizing from this, we show that when information costs are modelled using a class of generalized entropies, then the choice probabilities are observationally equivalent to some additive random utility discrete choice model and vice versa.
-Despite this equivalence, the class of generalized rational inattention models we develop permits groups of options to be complements, which is explicitly ruled out in discrete choice models.
+Matejka and McKay (2015, AER) showed that when information costs are modelled using the Shannon entropy, the choice probabilities in the rational inattention (RI) model take the multinomial logit form.
+We show that RI choice probabilities may take the form of any additive random utility discrete choice model (ARUM) when the information cost belongs to a class of generalized entropies defined in this paper.
+The prior information of the rationally inattentive agent is summarized in a constant vector of utilities in the corresponding ARUM.
+Conversely, any combination of ARUM and prior information can be rationalized by an RI model.
+Nevertheless, there are key behavioral differences between the two paradigms: the generalized rational inattention models developed here permit options to be complements as the prior information changes; such behavior is explicitly ruled out in discrete choice models as well as in the RI-logit model.
 We illustrate our results utilizing the nested logit, an empirically relevant discrete choice model.

 Suggested Citation: Suggested Citation